 Paul warned the early church that we should be careful not to say we follow Paul or Apollos (1 Cor.
-3), we are supposed to simply be followers of Christ.
-This is one reason we don’t roll up to any particular denominiation.
-In our minds, any human being that thinks he or she has God and his dealings with humanity completely figured out, is making an idol of human reason.
+3), we are supposed to be followers of Christ.
+Any human that thinks he or she has God completely figured out has made an idol of human reason.

 We are all sinners, as God finds us, guilty, helpless, powerless, unable to lift a finger to do God’s will, or better our spiritual position by our effort.
 Sin separates us from God, and leads to death.
 All human problems are symptoms, and our separation from God is the cause.
 Sin ruptures our relationship with God and each other and then leads to devastating consequences in the world around us.

 God does everything, first to last, that is involved in bringing man from death to life: He plans, achieves and communicates redemption, calls and keeps, justifies, sanctifies, glorifies.
 We call this the Gospel, or Good News.
 The message of the Gospel is how we have been rescued from sin and death and saved to a relationship with God.
 It’s not about something we do, it’s about something that has been done for us.

 The words of God given to the prophets and the apostles, written down in the Bible, comprise the main way we encounter God.
 To encounter the words of the Scripture is to encounter God in action.